 Kanban is a tool that allows you to fully visualize the status of your processes through a board with dynamic columns that make all tasks and processes steps clear.
 Everyone can see what has to be done, who is doing what and what is already done.
 In a few words, Kanban is a management system that enables a visual representation of workflows, based on the Lean methodology.

 Do you want to learn about Lean first?
 Check our Beginners Guide for Future Lean Experts!

-We can say that Kanban is a way to reveal workflows problems and inefficiencies, granting you the power to solve them and deliver consistent results to the internal and external customers of the company.
-Great, isn’t?
+We can say that Kanban is a way to reveal workflow problems and inefficiencies, granting you the power to solve them and deliver consistent results to the internal and external customers of the company.
+Great, isn’t it?
 This is the very core of Lean—waste reduction in order to deliver more value, always aiming for continuous improvement.

 How does Kanban Work?